acconeer/acconeer-python-exploration/docs/ref_apps/a121/tank_level.rst

     * FZP lens ( for medium and large tanks)
     * Small tank (height = 30 cm)
     * Test tank (height = 1.0 m)
-    * Exploration tool with Tank level refrence application
+    * Exploration tool with Tank level reference application

     A simple workaround is used to estimate the performance for the medium and the large tank, where the sensor is mounted at a height to have the water level in at a longer distance than the actual test tank size.

 Test case
-    Fill tank x cm and verfiy that the actual distance is equal to the measured distance.
+    Fill tank x cm and verify that the actual distance is equal to the measured distance.
 Configurations
     .. list-table:: Application parameter configurations
         :widths: 40 20 20 20